Last updated on January 12th, 2025 at 12:59 pm

 But I have to tell you to not do what I did on this walk.

-Instead, double back on the cliff walk and enjoy the views on the way back too!
+Instead of doing this, as there really isn’t much to see in the neighborhood except the remains of St. Mary’s abbey, double back on the cliff walk and enjoy the views on the way back too!

 It took me roughly three hours to complete the green loop of the Howth cliff walk including an outrageous amount of stops for photos.

-Other Things to do in Howth
+Other Things to Do in Howth

 St. Mary’s Abbey